 One great event to host in a studio is an art show.
 To do this, you’ll begin by contacting local photographers, videographers, and other artists in your area.
 If you already know artists you’d like to ask, then great!
 If not, this is an excellent opportunity to expand your network.
 Ideally, you should ask prominent artists with a following to be in your show, as this will help you draw a crowd.
 Ask each artist to submit one to three pieces.

-Next, you should hold a press releaseOpens in a new tab. to make the public aware of your show.
+Next, you should hold a press release to make the public aware of your show.
 Then, mount the artwork delightfully and excitingly so that it’ll be attractive to the viewers.
 Lastly, host an opening with food and drinks if possible.
 If your art show is successful, you’ll have made some extra money while potentially gaining future business from people who are interested either in your video services or in renting your studio space!

 Host Video or Photography Classes